lucatume/wp-browser/docs/modules/WordPress.md

 This module should be used in functional tests, see [levels of testing for more information](./../levels-of-testing.md).
 This module provides a middle-ground, in terms of testing and effects, between the fully isolated approach of the [WPBrowser](WPBrowser.md) module and the fully integrated approach of the [WPLoader module with loadOnly set to `false`](WPLoader.md).
 It allows to interact with WordPress on a very high level, using methods like `$I->loginAs()` or `$I->amOnPage()` as you could do with the `WPBrowser` module while also loading WordPress in the same variable scope as the tests as the `WPLoader` module would.
-Due to WordPress reliance on constants, globals and side-effects this module will make requests to WordPress in an insualted manner and reproduce WordPress environment (globals and super-globals) after each response in the tests variable scope.
+Due to WordPress reliance on constants, globals and side-effects this module will make requests to WordPress in an insulated manner and reproduce WordPress environment (globals and super-globals) after each response in the tests variable scope.
 The module simulates a user interaction with the site **without Javascript support**, use the [WPWebDriver module](WPWebDriver.md) for any kind of testing that requires Javascript-based interaction with the site.

 ## Module requirements for Codeception 4.0+